Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Introduction

 The paper is structured as follows: in Sections \ref{sec::clusters} - \ref{sec::modsusingnewtpolys}, we restate key definitions and theorems from literature, which we will make use of in the remainder of the paper.
 We start with a brief introduction to cluster pictures in Section \ref{sec::clusters}, before moving onto look at models and the methods used to calculate them in Section \ref{sec::models}.
 Results from \cite{Dok18} concerning the use of Newton polytopes will be discussed in Section \ref{sec::modsusingnewtpolys}.
 In Sections \ref{sec::tpgr} and \ref{sec::upc}, we calculate the minimal SNC model for two special cases.
 The first of these special cases, Section \ref{sec::tpgr}, is where $C$ has \textit{tame potentially good reduction} - that is, it has a smooth model over a tame extension of $K$.
 This will act as a base case for our eventual proof by induction.
 The second of these cases, Section \ref{sec::upc}, examines curves $C$ with a cluster picture which consists of exactly two proper clusters $\s < \Rcal$.
 Curves with such cluster pictures are used to deduce the linking chains between central components in the main theorems.
 These main theorems are stated and proved in Section \ref{sec::mainthm}.
-In Appendix \ref{sec::KNclassification} we give the minimal SNC models and cluster pictures for the different Kodaira-N\'eron types of elliptic curves for the convenience of the reader.